prometheus/jmx_exporter/docs/README.md

 Docs
 ----

-This directory contains [hugo](https://gohugo.io) documentation to be published in Github pages.
+This directory contains [hugo](https://gohugo.io) documentation to be published in GitHub pages.

 Run Locally
 -----------